These are the most commonly-used Dutch tax terms and phrases:

 - fees for giving lectures;

-- considerations paid to local council members;
+- fees received by local council members;

 National insurance contribution